 For additional Information visit the FAQ page

-Deanna Brooks, Assistant Editor of IRAAA
+Deanna Brooks, Administrative Assistant

-to subscribe or purchase issues
+to purchase back issues

 The University Archives officially opened its doors in 1972.
 The importance of establishing an archives was to prepare and make available for research the various papers and the impressive number of records documenting the history of Hampton Institute, now Hampton University.
 To learn more, please visit our University Archives!